bbadh001/EE120B-Simon/README.md

 ## Hardware Components:

--4 LED’s (used to display the lighting sequence)
+*4 LED’s (used to display the lighting sequence)
--5 buttons (4 to trigger each their respective LED and one as a start/continue button) -LCD display (to display the player’s score and whether they won or lost) -AtMega1284 microcontroller
+*5 buttons (4 to trigger each their respective LED and one as a start/continue button) *LCD display (to display the player’s score and whether they won or lost) *AtMega1284 microcontroller

 ## How to Play: